enterprisemodules/ora_profile/REFERENCE.md

 ora_profile::database::firewall

-When you are using a Redhat flavored version lower then release 7, this module uses the `puppetlabs-firewall` module to manage the `iptables` settings.
-When using a version 7 or higher, the puppet module `crayfishx-firewalld` to manage the `firewalld daemon`.
+On Redhat-family releases 7 and up, the puppet module `crayfishx-firewalld` is used to manage the `firewalld daemon`.

 When these customizations aren't enough, you can replace the class with your own class.
 See [ora_profile::database](./database.html) for an explanation on how to do this.